Physics is just an underlying concept for everything around us

 • A 10 hour course - 2 hours per week over 5 weeks

-• Extended discussion can be had following on from the 2 hours of live interactive learning if interested (not required but for any burning desires to ask additional questions and informal unrecorded relaxed discussion)
+• Extended discussion can be had following on from the 2 hours of live interactive learning if interested (not required but for chance to ask additional questions and for informal relaxed discussion)

 Upcoming Course Dates